Dr Sarah Burden

 About Dr Sarah Burden

-Sarah is a Registered Nurse, an experienced Senior Lecturer and a Senior Fellow of the HEA.
-Following clinical practice in intensive care and medicine, she has been involved in higher education across pre-and post-registration and Continuing Professional Development programmes in the UK since 2001.
-She currently sits on the Royal College of Nursing Education Forum Steering Committee.
+Sarah is a Registered Nurse, an experienced Nursing academic and a Senior Fellow of the HEA.
+Following clinical practice in intensive care and medicine, she has been involved in higher education across a range of pre-and post-registration and Continuing Professional Development (CPD) programmes in the UK.

-Sarah leads practice learning for pre-registration nursing programmes and has been involved in a number of practice focused projects across West Yorkshire, to support situated learning and the assessment of professional knowledge and competence.
+Sarah has been involved in a number of practice focused projects across West Yorkshire, to support situated learning and the assessment of professional knowledge and competence.
 Funded projects include the West Yorkshire Nursing Simulation in Practice Project (WYSNPP) examining the role of simulation in nursing pre-registration programmes on behalf of the NMC.
-The development of a Single Practice Assessment Tool for pre-registration nursing, the development of a Multi-professional eLearning Mentor update package (www.mentorupdate.co.uk) and current development of an e-Practice Assessment platform for pre-registration nursing.
-As well as teaching responsibilities across a range of nursing modules relating to clinical skills, Long Term Conditions, End of Life Care, Medicines Management and mentor preparation, she undertakes external examining duties, has worked as a pre-publication reviewer for a number of skills and simulation texts and contributed to the Royal College of Nursing review into mentoring practices.
+The development of a Single Practice Assessment Tool for pre-registration nursing, the development of a Multi-professional eLearning Mentor update package and current development and implementation of an e-Practice Assessment platform for pre-registration nursing.